wellslight/hide-systems/README.md

 We want to add a shell script in the gamelist that allows us to hide the system.
 For the script to show up in the list of games we need to add ".sh .SH" to the extension list, so it looks like this: <extension>.nes .zip .NES .ZIP .sh .SH</extension>

-3. Create a hiddensystems folder (sudo mkdir) in roms: /home/pi/RetroPie/roms/hiddensystems
-4. Create a restoresystems folder in roms: /home/pi/RetroPie/roms/restoresystems
-5. Create a systems folder in retropiemenu: /home/pi/RetroPie/retropiemenu/systems
+Step 3.
+Create a hiddensystems folder (sudo mkdir) in roms: /home/pi/RetroPie/roms/hiddensystems Step 4.
+Create a restoresystems folder in roms: /home/pi/RetroPie/roms/restoresystems Step 5.
+Create a systems folder in retropiemenu: /home/pi/RetroPie/retropiemenu/systems Step 6.
+Now create a shell script (sudo nano) in the system's folder: /home/pi/RetroPie/roms/nes/hidesystem.sh
-6. Now create a shell script (sudo nano) in the system's folder: /home/pi/RetroPie/roms/nes/hidesystem.sh (alternatively you could make a folder ".~/RetroPie/roms/nes/xhidesystem/hidesystem.sh" to store the shell script in so that the hide 		system option is listed at the bottom of the roms and you have to enter the folder before being able to push the hide button.
+		(alternatively you could make a folder ".~/RetroPie/roms/nes/xhidesystem/hidesystem.sh" to store the shell script in so that the hide 		system option is listed at the bottom of the roms and you have to enter the folder before being able to push the hide button.

 Copy and paste this script as your hidesystem.sh: